gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 Calling functions like `gl.vertexAttribPointer`, `gl.enableVertexAttribArray`, and
 `gl.bindBuffer(gl.ELEMENT_ARRAY_BUFFER, ??)` would effect that global state.
-Before each thing you wanted to draw you needed to setup all the attirbutes and if you were drawing indexed data you needed to set the `ELEMENT_ARRAY_BUFFER`.
+Before each thing you wanted to draw you needed to setup all the attributes and if you were drawing indexed data you needed to set the `ELEMENT_ARRAY_BUFFER`.

 With Vertex Array Objects that entire `attributeState` above becomes a *Vertex Array*.